 Best Vintage Clothing Shops in Chicago

 Owned by a fellow cat loving lady, Dovetail’s motto is that “You don’t need more stuff.
-You need better stuff!” and this charming store will equip you with better vintage clothing and home decor items.
-The owner/curator has a feminine mid-century aesthetic that I love, and she finds incredible vintage jewelry that I think is unparalleled in the Chicago market.
+You need better stuff!”.
+This charming store will equip you with better vintage clothing and home decor items.
+The owner/curator has a feminine mid-century aesthetic that I love.
+She finds incredible vintage jewelry that I think is unparalleled in the Chicago market.
 Many of her pieces are announced on Instagram first, so make sure that you follow her to get a sneak peek.

 This women-of-color owned business is the SH*T. Their branding is spot on, their selection is always amazing, and their brick-and-mortar shop in Ukrainian Village is THE cutest place.
 It brings me so much joy to walk into their colorful store and find pieces that I fall in love with instantly.
 Make sure to follow them on social for a preview of all the amazing clothes you can find before even stepping foot into the store!
 If you can’t visit their storefront, look for their mobile shop inside the colorful orange van named Winnie who frequents street festivals in Chicago.